-In the initial days of class, I had trouble understanding the concepts and sometimes felt like quitting after looking at the expertise of the students from commerce background who contributed the majority of the batch.
+In the initial days of class, I had trouble understanding the concepts and sometimes felt like quitting after looking at the expertise of the students from commerce backgrounds who contributed the majority of the batch.

 PE-1 & PE-II Exams.
 Fortunately, I cleared my CA PE- I (now known as CPT).
 Now it was time for the second level CA – PE II.
 I again gave my best but this time the result was disappointing.
-I failed in both the groups but I was quite sure about my expected marks.
+I failed in both groups but I was quite sure about my expected marks.
 So, I applied for re-totaling and also filled the exam form again for the next attempt.
 Just 10 days before the exam the result of my re-totaling was declared and I cleared one group.
 And the next attempt cleared group 2.

 Extra Tip: If you have failed and you are sure that you have written the exam very well then there it’s always good to try your luck in re-verification.

 I then started with my three years of articles (more on it below).